-- Filtering systems allow Wrotham Schools to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all Wrotham School owned devices and networks, and all devices using Wrotham School broadband connection. - We work with [name of internet service provider/filtering provider] and our IT service providers/staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if students or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Insert details of your procedure, for example, turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies. - Parents/carers will be informed of known filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- Filtering systems allow Wrotham Schools to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all Wrotham School owned devices and networks, and all devices using Wrotham School broadband connection. - We work with [name of internet service provider/filtering provider] and our IT service providers/staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if students or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o Report this to the DSL immediately via our CPOMS system. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies. - Parents/carers will be informed of known filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.